ywarezk/angular-shaam/README.md

 - TodoListComponent will send a get request to: https://academeez-login-ex.herokuapp.com/api/tasks
 - you need to pass in the headers the jwt token you got: Authorization: Bearer <token>
 - print the list of item you got from the server

+### EX Forms

+- Create a login form to enter email and password
+- Create two Login components
+  - LoginReactive - the login form should be created with reactive forms
+  - LoginTemplate - the login form should be created with template driven forms
+- the forms should have validation - email validation, password has min length, required both fields
+- upon validation errors the input should be bordered red and a proper error message should be written.
+- the forms should send a post request to https://academeez-login-ex.herokuapp.com/api/users/login  and should write at the bottom of the form if the login is success or fail
+- use bootstrap to design your form.